OnePlus 8T vs. OnePlus 8 Pro: Which should you buy?

 The upgrades you're looking for

 The OnePlus 8T has a stunning 120Hz AMOLED panel backed by the latest internal hardware available.
 The flat display is a joy to use, the phone runs Android 11 out of the box, and with 65W fast charging, you won't need to leave it plugged in overnight.
-It is missing a few extras, but if you want a OnePlus phone in 2020, this is the one to get.
+It is missing a few extras, but if you want to maximize value, this is the phone to get.

 All the extras